 Ken graduated from Kent State in 1995 with a degree in photojournalism.
 He immediately went to work for daily newspapers in the greater Cleveland area.
 After working as a staff photographer for 11 years at in the Cleveland area, Ken became a freelancer in 2007.
 After going freelance, Ken has expanded his photographic range beyond news photography and into portraiture, commercial and corporate imagery.

-Ken has photographed the World Series, NFL Football, President Bush, PGA Golf, countless high school sports and punk rock bands, PGA golf, Minor League baseball, Spencer Tunick installation, Gravity Games, NBA, KKK protests, fires, accidents, CEO portraits, headshots, fashion shoots, High School Championships and the list goes on and on.
+Ken has photographed the World Series, NBA Finals, NFL Football, President Bush, countless high school sports and punk rock bands, PGA golf, Minor League baseball, Spencer Tunick installation, Gravity Games, KKK protests, fires, accidents, CEO portraits, headshots, fashion shoots, High School Championships and the list goes on and on.
 Ken has received awards from the Associated Press, the Press Club of Cleveland, Ohio News Photographers Association and the Ohio Society of Professional Journalists (Best Photographer in Ohio in 2003 and 2005).

 These days Ken splits his time between editorial shooting and cleveland wedding photojournalism.
 The wedding side of Ken's business is called the Story of the Day and is a modern, unique, documentary approach to wedding photography.
 In 2009 Ken was first runner-up in the Best Photographer competition held by the Wedding Photojournalist Association.
 Ken likes to photograph approximately 20 select weddings per year in the Northeast Ohio area.